CrowdStrike/Cloud-AWS/Security-Hub/manual-install.md

 - Valid CrowdStrike Falcon API credentials allowing access _READ_ to Event Streams, Hosts, and Detections.
 (Sensor Download can also be used to lookup CIDs, but it is not required.)
 - Two pre-existing zip files used to create the lambda handler:
   - [sechub-identify-detections_lambda.zip](https://github.com/CrowdStrike/Cloud-AWS/tree/master/Security-Hub/install) (Download the latest)
-  - `layer.zip` - A Lambda layer containing the CrowdStrike FalconPy SDK.
-You can generate one using the latest SDK with the utility provided [here](https://github.com/CrowdStrike/falconpy/blob/main/util/create-lambda-layer.sh).
+  - `falconpy-layer.zip` - A Lambda layer containing the CrowdStrike FalconPy SDK.
+    - You can generate one using the latest SDK with the utility provided [here](https://github.com/CrowdStrike/falconpy/blob/main/util/create-lambda-layer.sh).

 ---